Visiting Sedona In December: 10 Things You Need To Know

 Yes it does snow in Sedona in December, but expected snowfall for the month is just 1.1 inches, which is significantly less than January, February, March and even April.

 That means December is not the best time to visit Sedona if you want to photograph the red rock landscape covered in a blanket of white snow.
-You would be better off waiting for the later Winter months and early Spring to see snow falling in Sedona.
+You’d be better off waiting for the later winter months or early spring to see snow falling.

 Average monthly snowfall in Sedona: